 I own both the Presto Pressure Canner and an All American 921 Pressure Canner.... and I have to say both are good canners.

-I used to always tell people if you can afford it, go with the AA.

-However after having both brands for a couple of years, I find I use my Presto just as much as I use my All American Canner.
+I used to always tell people if you can afford it, go with the All American. however, after having both brands for a couple of years, I find I use my Presto just as much (if not more) as I use my All American Canner.
 So it really is just a matter of personal preference.

 They are a bit different from other canners in the way they work.
 Other brands of pressure canners use a rubber gasket in the lid to form the air tight seal.

 The All American Canner however does not have such a seal.
 It uses a screw down clamping system that fits the lid to the body of the pot metal to metal.
 This forms the seal that allows the canner to come to pressure.

 These canners have same features as other canners as far as safety features. they have an overpressure plug and vents to release pressure

 A dial on this canner allows you to monitor the pressure reached during processing but it is considered a weighted gauge canner.
 So... you'll rely on the movement of the weight to determine when you are at pressure.